mplutka/tm-bt-led/README.md

 ## Run prebuilt application (recommended)

-1. Download version 2.7.1 [Link](https://github.com/mplutka/tm-bt-led/releases/download/2.7.0/2.7.0.zip) and extract in empty folder
+1. Download version 2.7.0 [Link](https://github.com/mplutka/tm-bt-led/releases/download/2.7.0/2.7.0.zip) and extract in empty folder
 2. Run `setup.bat` to detect your device and dump it's data to a file for faster reconnects (necessary)
 3. (Optional) You can start `test.bat` to run demo mode.
-4. Start `run.bat` to launch auto detect mode and launch the game
+4. Start `run.bat` and launch the game

 ## Manual installation